-Though the exact details of his life and expeditions are the subject of debate, John Cabot (or Giovanni Caboto, as he was known in Italian) may have developed the idea of sailing westward to reach the riches of Asia while working for a Venetian merchant.
-By the late 1490s, he was living in England, and gained a commission from King Henry VII to make an expedition across the northern Atlantic.
-He sailed from Bristol in May 1497 and made landfall in late June.
-The exact site of Cabot’s landing has not been definitively established; it may have been located in Newfoundland, Cape Breton Island or southern Labrador.
-After returning to England to report his success, Cabot departed on a second expedition in mid-1498, but is thought to have perished in a shipwreck en route.
+John Cabot (or Giovanni Caboto, as he was known in Italy) was an Italian explorer and navigator who was among the first to think of sailing westward to reach the riches of Asia.
+Though the details of his life and expeditions are subject to debate, by the late 1490s he was living in England, where he gained a commission from King Henry VII to make an expedition across the Atlantic.
+He set sail in May 1497 and made landfall in late June, probably in modern-day Canada.
+After returning to England to report his success, Cabot departed on a final expedition in 1498, but was allegedly never seen again.

 Giovanni Caboto was born circa 1450 in Genoa, and moved to Venice around 1461; he became a Venetian citizen in 1476.
 Evidence suggests that he worked as a merchant in the spice trade of the Levant, or eastern Mediterranean, and may have traveled as far as Mecca, then an important trading center for Oriental and Western goods.

 He studied navigation and map-making during this period, and read the stories of Marco Polo and his adventures in the fabulous cities of Asia.
 Similar to his countryman Christopher Columbus, Cabot appears to have become interested in the possibility of reaching the rich gold, silk, gem and spice markets of Asia by sailing in a westward direction.

 For the next several decades, Cabot’s exact activities are unknown; he may have been forced to leave Venice because of outstanding debts.
 He then spent several years in Valencia and Seville, Spain, where he worked as a maritime engineer with varying degrees of success.